tomhosker/converter-merger/README.md

 ## Known Issues

-While perfectly safe -- any input files are untouched -- the merger portion of this facility can produced unpredictable, particularly when said input files are in different aspect ratios, etc.
+While perfectly safe &mdash; any input files are untouched &mdash; the merger portion of this facility can produced unpredictable, particularly when said input files are in different aspect ratios, etc.